 $12 |

-Dr. Aaron Dorfman works as a pediatric cardiology and general pediatrics.
-He is a graduate of the University of Pennsylvania School of Medicine and a graduate of The Children's Hospital of Philadelphia's residency program.
-His areas of expertise include the following: heart problems, outpatient care, and turner syndrome.
-Patient reviews placed Dr. Dorfman at an average of 5.0 stars (out of 5).
-Dr. Dorfman has received professional recognition including the following: Philadelphia Magazine's Top Doctors in Pediatric Cardiology; South Jersey Magazine's Top Physicians in Pediatric Cardiology; and Paul M Weinberg Award for Distinguished Teaching - CHOP Cardiology.
-His professional affiliations include Saint Peter's Healthcare System, Jefferson Health, and The Children's Hospital of Philadelphia.
-Jefferson Health reports that he is not accepting new patients.
+Dr. Aaron Dorfman is a specialist in pediatric cardiology and general pediatrics.
+He attended the University of Pennsylvania School of Medicine and subsequently trained at The Children's Hospital of Philadelphia for residency.
+Dr. Dorfman's areas of expertise include the following: heart problems, outpatient care, and turner syndrome.
+Patients gave him an average rating of 5.0 stars (out of 5).
+Awards and/or distinctions he has received include Philadelphia Magazine's Top Doctors in Pediatric Cardiology; South Jersey Magazine's Top Physicians in Pediatric Cardiology; and Paul M Weinberg Award for Distinguished Teaching - CHOP Cardiology.
+He is professionally affiliated with Saint Peter's Healthcare System, Jefferson Health, and The Children's Hospital of Philadelphia.
+Dr. Dorfman has an open panel in Voorhees, NJ according to Jefferson Health.